Positioning Bram's work within the broad design field requires nuance and context. His work is at least distinctive.

 Bram attended both a master course in goldsmithing and sculpting in stone.
 This explains his focus on knots and hinges and his passion for materials and techniques, characteristic of his design, but also for his way of working and his research.
 His work shows a great passion for mathematical systems and is very architectural.
+Looking for a twist on their functional approach Bram creates unique pieces and limited editions.

 His studio is located in Villa Stuyven, an exceptional brutalist residence in the outskirts of Leuven.